The comfiest white armchair in the counselling space with a black-and-white checkered pillow, round glass side table with plant, and framed artwork.

 Why is the practice called Third Chair Counselling?

-The shape that best symbolises the Third Chair counselling approach is the triangle.
 Imagine a triangle created by three chairs, one at each corner.

 The first is for you, who will talk about your life as a dementia carer.